Republic Airways: History

-On February 1, 2008, Republic Airways opened a base at Port Columbus International Airport in Columbus, Ohio.
+On February 1, 2008, Republic Airways opened a base at John Glenn Columbus International Airport in Columbus, Ohio.

 On September 3, 2008, Republic signed a new 10-year codeshare agreement with Midwest Airlines.
 The aircraft would be based at Kansas City International Airport beginning October 1, 2008.
 Twelve aircraft would be placed in service with Midwest.
 On June 23, 2009, Republic announced it would acquire Midwest Airlines for $31 million.

 In January 2013, Republic Airways Holdings reached a capacity purchase agreement with American Airlines to operate Embraer E175 airplanes under the American Eagle brand beginning in mid-2013.
 Republic began service as an American Eagle affiliate on August 1, 2013, from Chicago to New Orleans, Pittsburgh, and Albuquerque.

 On February 25, 2016, the airline filed for Chapter 11 bankruptcy protection.
 The airline was hit hard because of pilot shortages, but a new contract ratified in October 2015 helped restructure the airline.
 At the time of filing, Republic Holdings claimed $2.97 billion in liabilities and $3.56 billion in assets.
-On November 16, 2016, Republic Airways Holdings filed their Plan of Reorganization with intentions to emerge from Chapter 11 during the first quarter of 2017.
+On November 16, 2016, Republic Airways Holdings filed their reorganization plan, with the intention to emerge from Chapter 11 during the first quarter of 2017.

 It was announced that parent company Republic Airways Holdings would merge subsidiaries Shuttle America and Republic Airways into one company, with Republic Airways being chosen as the surviving company.
 On January 31, 2017, Shuttle America merged with Republic Airways.
 In December 2018, the operating division was renamed Republic Airways to match its parent company.

 As of January 31, 2017, Republic Airways has the largest fleet of Embraer E170 and Embraer E175 aircraft in the world.

+On September 21, 2021, Republic Airways announced it will move its corporate headquarters to Carmel, Indiana.
+The future headquarters and training facility will be a $200 million project and is set to open in January 2026.

+Merger with Mesa Airlines

+On April 7, 2025, Republic Airways Holdings announced that it would acquire Mesa Airlines in an all-stock merger.
+Under the terms of the agreement, Republic shareholders will own approximately 88% of the merged company, while Mesa shareholders will retain between 6% and 12%.
+The merger is expected to close in the third or fourth quarter of 2025, pending approval from shareholders and regulators.

+Following the merger, the combined company will operate approximately 310 Embraer 170/175 aircraft and more than 1,250 daily departures.
+Republic will continue operating under agreements with American Airlines, Delta Air Lines, and United Airlines, while Mesa will fly under a 10-year agreement with United.

+Prior to the merger, Mesa had scaled back its operations to about 60 Embraer 175 aircraft, all of which were leased from United.
+The merger would leave Republic and SkyWest Airlines as the two largest remaining independent regional airlines in the United States.